LightningMC09/Lightning-Password-Manager/README.md

 ## Contribution and License
 Open-source under GPL License.
 Contributions and feedback welcome.

-Certainly, here's an updated credits section that includes ChatGPT:

 ## Credits
 Thanks to Stack Overflow, for being awesome.